Agentic Mermaid

 Apply a named operation to the narrowed selection.
 The operation returns a new typed model; it does not rewrite the source by hand.

-// returns a ValidDiagram, or a structured error
+// returns { ok: true, value: ValidDiagram } or a structured error

 4 · Verify

-Check the result before trusting it. verify returns warnings in three tiers – structural, geometric, and lint – plus perceptual quality metrics.
-An agent reads the tiers and decides whether to fix, re-narrow, or stop and ask a human.Tier 1, structural – the graph is malformed: a dangling edge, a duplicate id, an edge to a node that isn’t there.
-Blocks serialize; never ship past one.Tier 2, geometric – valid but ugly: overlapping nodes, a label crossing an edge, a port on the wrong side.
-Advisory, not fatal.Tier 3, lint – style and lossiness: a non-canonical arrow, or a dropped comment.
-Cosmetic.Quality metrics are scored by the deterministic rubric in layout-rubric.ts, not asserted by the agent.
-The same diagram always scores the same, so you can diff a metric across edits and watch it move.
+Check the result before trusting it. verify returns warnings in three tiers – structural, geometric, and lint – each with a severity of error or warning.
+Tiers say what kind of problem it is; severity says whether it blocks.
+An agent reads both and decides whether to fix, re-narrow, or stop and ask a human.Tier 1, structural – graph-shape problems: an edge to a node that isn’t there (EDGE_MISANCHORED, an error) or a label past the character cap (LABEL_OVERFLOW, a warning).
+Errors block; warnings return with ok: true for you to judge.Tier 2, geometric – valid but ugly: overlapping nodes, an off-canvas box, a route with an unexplained bend.
+Advisory, not fatal.Tier 3, lint – style and lossiness: a duplicate edge, an unreachable node, or a dropped comment.
+Cosmetic.Layout quality is scored separately by the deterministic rubric in layout-rubric.ts (the repo’s bun run track tooling), not returned by verify.
+The same diagram always scores the same, so a metric diff means a real change.

 5 · Serialize